First Thursday Art Walk

 Pioneer Square’s First Thursday Art Walk is the longest running established art walk in the nation.
 Since the early 1960’s, Pioneer Square has provided a haven for Seattle's artistic community, housing esteemed galleries, innovative exhibition spaces, and working artist studios alike.

 Today, Pioneer Square is the center of Seattle’s art scene, exhibiting the depth and range of the vibrant Pacific Northwest arts community, all within one square mile.
 Because of the organic nature of the event, there isn’t an official Art Walk map or list that anyone managing group curates.
-However, we do our best to regularly update this page with free public events.
+However, we do our best to regularly update this page with events.

 Events:

-October Night Market @ 210 Studios from 6p – 9p
+210 Night Market at 210 Seattle from 6p - 9p

 Opening Exhibitions: